-Since the basis for all financial reporting are the totals on general ledger account level and resulting from financial documents the approach I describe here tries to improve the situation.
+Since the basis for all financial reporting is the totals at the general ledger account level and resulting from financial documents, the approach, I describe here, tries to improve the situation.
 The goal is to have all information available for a proper liability reporting using just general ledger accounting.

 Building the basis